antriksh7/failurePredictor/README.md

 Student Performance Prediction

-This project uses an AI model trained on data from 343 students to predict whether a student is likely to fail based on various personal characteristics such as age, sex, study time, the time they spend outside, and the time they waste on the internet.
+This project uses an AI model trained on data from 343 students to predict whether a student is likely to fail based on various personal and academic characteristics.
 Features

+The model considers the following factors:

     Sex: The gender of the student.
     Age: The age of the student.
     Family Size: The size of the student's family.
     Travel Time: The time it takes for the student to travel to school.
     Study Time: The amount of time the student spends studying.
     Past Failures: The number of past class failures.
     Internet Usage: The amount of time the student spends on the internet.
     Free Time: The amount of free time the student has after school.
     Social Activities: The amount of time the student spends going out with friends.
     Alcohol Consumption: The student's alcohol consumption during weekdays (Dalc).
     Health: The current health status of the student.
-Absences: The number of school absences
+    Absences: The number of school absences.

 Libraries Used